wp-plugins/simple-upcoming/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.1

-Make an upcoming event calendar.
-Just add an "Event Date" to any post, and then use the [upcoming] shortcode to show upcoming events.
+Make an upcoming events calendar.
+Just add an "Event Date" to any post, and then use the [upcoming] shortcode to list upcoming events.

 == Description ==